Xilinx/inference-server/docs/introduction.rst

 The remainder of this documentation is organized as follows:

-* The **About** section continues to talk about the project at a high-level
+* The **Getting Started** section continues to talk about the project at a high-level
+* The **User Guide** section discusses how to use the server in more depth
+* The **Examples** section provides more commentary around the examples in the repository
+* The **Developers** section has useful information for developers who are building their own images and compiling the server manually
-* The **Quickstart** section presents quick starts for different types of users
+* The **About** section presents meta information about the inference server itself
 * The **Libraries and API** section goes over the different libraries, APIs and tools available to users
-* The **Examples** section provides more commentary around the examples in the repository
-* The **Using the Server** section discusses how to use the server in more depth
-* The **Developers** section has useful information for contributors and more detail about the internal operations of the server

 Support
 -------